brenthuisman/arb-nrn-comp/README.md

 This requires you to write down the job id, and parse the logs manually for the time results, and append them to the job results CSV, `jobs.csv`.

-It's better to automate this process by using the `queue.py` script, which will write down the job ids and names in `jobids.csv`:
+It's better to automate this process by using the `queue.py` script, which will write down the job ids and names in `jobids.csv`.
+You can use it for example like this:

 ```
 cd $SCRATCH